Harem, Syria: History

-The city lies along the route between Antioch and Aleppo, and has been around since the Byzantine era.
+The city lies along the route between Antioch and Aleppo, and has existed since the Byzantine era.

 Harem Castle: Byzantines to Seljuks

-There is an important castle in Harem which has been built in a unique military style.
+There is an important castle in Harem built in a unique military style.
 The castle was originally Byzantine and was built by Nikephoros II Phokas shortly after 959, it then fell to the Arabs and then to the Seljuk Turks.

 Crusaders, Zengids and Ayyubids

 In 1097, it was taken by the Crusaders, who kept it for the next forty years, except for a short time in 1098 when it was taken by the Muslim Arabs.
+The city stands on the northern spur of the Jebel Talat, which forms the east bank of the Orontes with superb views of the Iron Bridge and the Antioch-Aleppo road, making it a high-value position of strategic interest.
 After Nur al-Din's victory over Raymond of Poitiers at the Battle of Inab, the castle fell to Muslim forces in 1149.
 It was taken back by the Crusaders under Baldwin III in 1158.
 However, Nur al-Din besieged the castle once more in 1164.
 When the Crusaders attempted to relieve the siege, Nur al-Din defeated them decisively at the Battle of Harim, capturing many of the Christian leadership including Raymond III of Tripoli, Bohemond III of Antioch, Hugh VIII of Lusignan, and Joscelin III of Edessa.
 After this, the castle remained in Muslim hands for the remainder of the Crusader period, though Count Philip I of Flanders unsuccessfully attempted to recapture it one last time during his pilgrimage to the east in 1177.
 The Crusader castle was rebuilt by the son of Saladin, Malik Al Zaher Ghazi.